 3. Granite REIT (GRPU)

-The vast majority of the company’s assets are logistics and distribution warehouses, and multipurpose buildings split fairly evenly amongst Canadian, Austrian, and U.S. locations.
+Most of the company’s assets are logistics and distribution warehouses and multipurpose buildings, which are split fairly evenly among Canadian, Austrian, and US locations.

 Sector | Real Estate |